adplugg/wordpress-ad-plugin/readme.txt

 <strong>PS: You'll need a free [adplugg.com Access Code](https://www.adplugg.com/apusers/signup) in order to use the plugin.</strong>

 = AdPlugg Service Features =

 The FREE AdPlugg Ad Service includes the following amazing features:

-* Ad Rotating - Rotate which ads are didplayed or the relative positioning of multiple ads.
+* Ad Rotating - Rotate which ads are displayed or the relative positioning of multiple ads.
 * Ad Scheduling - Set the start and stop dates for an individual ad or group of ads.
 * Ad Tracking - Track ad impressions and ad clicks.
 * Analytics - View daily, monthly or yearly graphs of your impressions and clicks.